gem5/gem5/CONTRIBUTING.md

 Changes should be made to this develop branch.
 Changes to the stable branch will be blocked.
-Once a change on the develop branch is properly incorporated into the gem5 repo it will be merged into the stable Branch upon the next release of gem5.
+Once a change on the develop branch is properly incorporated into the gem5 repo it will be merged into the stable branch upon the next release of gem5.
 New releases of gem5 occur three times a year.
 Ergo, changes made to the develop branch should appear on the stable branch within three to four months as part of a stable release.